openedx/edx-documentation/en_us/students/source/SFD_certificates.rst

    other than LinkedIn, see :ref:`Share a PDF Certificate URL`.

-.. _Share an XSeries Certificate on LinkedIn:
+.. _Share a Certificate on LinkedIn:

-Share an XSeries Certificate on LinkedIn
+Share a Certificate on LinkedIn
 ****************************************

-..
-DOC-3330 calls for an update to this topic for MicroMasters if these steps
-.. apply to MM when certs become available. - Sylvia, 9/16/16

-To share an XSeries certificate on LinkedIn, follow these steps.
+To share a course or program certificate on LinkedIn, follow these steps.

 .. note::
   Because LinkedIn is a third-party website, the following steps might change